Hanhart 417ES 39mm Panda

 Hanhart is founded

-Relocation to Schwenningen in the Black Forest
+Relocation of headquarters to Schwenningen in the Black Forest

 Wilhelm Julius joins the company